Breaking your key off into a lock can be a panic-inducing moment, especially when it is your own front door.

 Next, push the melted end of the gluestick into the keyway and let it cool.
 Do this quickly before the gluestick begins to harden.

-Let the gluestick cool, and then slowly pull the gluestick away from the lock as slow as possible.
+Let the gluestick cool, and then slowly pull the gluestick away from the lock as slowly as possible.
 If everything goes well, the gluestick will pull the key out.

 However, if you are extremely careful or don't care if you accidentally ruin your lock, superglue works very well.
 Use this method at your own risk!